CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started-lab1.md

 ## Overview

-In this hands-on-lab, you will set up the Azure OpenAI resource and install the application locally.
-Over the past few years, language models like GPT-3 and GPT-4 have proven their versatility across various applications.
-The latest Azure OpenAI Service now includes a feature called function calling, which allows GPT-3 and GPT-4 to generate structured JSON outputs based on predefined functions.
-This integration capability enables developers to connect these models with other systems and tools, enhancing their functionality.
-In this overview, we will explore how function calling operates, examine its use cases, and guide you through leveraging this feature within the Azure OpenAI Service.
-Additionally, we'll introduce the Python object, detailing its components like goals/tasks, NLP interaction and tool execution, memory management, and its integration with a multi-agent copilot model.
-This model utilizes specialist agents managed by an agent runner, ensuring efficient task handling and continuity across different domains.
+In this hands-on lab, you will provision an Azure OpenAI resource in Azure AI Foundry and install the application locally.
+Modern Azure OpenAI deployments now focus on lifecycle-supported models such as GPT-4.1, GPT-4.1-mini, and the GPT-5 family, replacing legacy GPT-3 and earlier GPT-4 variants.
+This ensures your solution is aligned with Microsoft’s current model roadmap and long-term upgrade strategy.

+A key capability you will explore is **Function Calling**, which enables GPT-4.1 and GPT-5 class models to return structured JSON outputs mapped to predefined functions.
+Instead of generating only natural language responses, the model can determine when to invoke external tools and provide validated arguments for execution.
+This structured interaction allows developers to integrate AI models with APIs, databases, and backend services to build intelligent, production-ready applications.

+Additionally, this lab introduces an agent-based architecture using Python.
+You will examine how an AI agent is structured around defined goals and tasks, natural language interaction, tool execution, and memory management.
+You will also explore how a multi-agent copilot model uses specialist agents coordinated by an agent runner to efficiently manage tasks and maintain continuity across domains.

+---

 ## Objective

-Understand how to deploy OpenAI models in Azure, configure them, and secure with API keys.
-Gain skills in programming functions and deploying multi-agent Copilot applications to Azure.
+Understand how to deploy supported Azure OpenAI models (such as GPT-4.1 or GPT-5 family models), configure them securely, and integrate them into intelligent applications using function calling and agent-based design.

 By the end of this lab, you will be able to:

-- **Getting Started with Building a Chat Application:** Understand how to deploy OpenAI models and create responsive AI applications with web development tools by creating an OpenAI resource in Azure, configuring a model, and securing it with API keys.
+- **Getting Started with Building a Chat Application:** Deploy a lifecycle-supported Azure OpenAI model, configure secure access using API keys or Microsoft Entra ID, and build a responsive AI-powered chat application integrated with function calling capabilities.
+- Implement structured function calling to connect the model with external services or APIs.
+- Design and deploy a multi-agent copilot application using Python.

+---

 ## Pre-requisites

 Participants should have:

-- **Familiarity with GPT Models:** Familiarity with GPT-3 and GPT-4, including their capabilities and use cases.
+- **Familiarity with Modern GPT Models:** Understanding of GPT-4 class or GPT-5 class models and their enterprise use cases within Azure OpenAI.

-- **Experience with REST APIs:** Familiarity with REST APIs, as function calling involves interacting with APIs.
+- **Experience with REST APIs:** Familiarity with REST APIs, as function calling involves interacting with external services.

-- **Basic Programming Skills:** Proficiency in Python programming to follow along with the Smart_Agent Python object setup and multi-agent copilot model implementation.
+- **Basic Programming Skills:** Proficiency in Python to follow along with the Smart_Agent object setup and multi-agent copilot implementation.
+- **Basic Azure Knowledge:** Familiarity with Azure Portal and resource deployment concepts.

 ## Architecture

 In this hands-on lab, the architecture flow includes several essential components.
-You’ll begin by setting up the Azure OpenAI resource and installing the required application locally.
-At the heart of the architecture is the Azure OpenAI Service, utilizing GPT-3 and GPT-4’s function calling features to generate structured JSON outputs from predefined functions.
-These outputs enable smooth integration with various systems and tools.
-The Smart_Agent Python object plays a crucial role, handling tasks such as goal setting, NLP interactions, and tool execution, while maintaining conversation memory and connecting to a GPT-4 model.
-Additionally, the system uses a multi-agent copilot model, where a specialized agent runner manages and coordinates tasks among different specialist agents, ensuring efficient task management and continuity across diverse domains.
+You’ll begin by setting up the Azure OpenAI resource in Azure AI Foundry and installing the required application locally.
+At the heart of the architecture is the Azure OpenAI Service, utilizing lifecycle-supported models such as GPT-4.1, GPT-4.1-mini, or GPT-5 family models with function calling capabilities to generate structured JSON outputs from predefined functions.
+These structured outputs enable seamless integration with various systems, APIs, and backend tools.

+The Smart_Agent Python object plays a crucial role, handling tasks such as goal definition, natural language processing (NLP) interactions, tool execution, and conversation memory management, while securely connecting to the deployed Azure OpenAI model.
+Additionally, the system leverages a multi-agent copilot model, where a specialized agent runner manages and coordinates tasks among multiple domain-specific agents, ensuring efficient task handling, contextual continuity, and scalable orchestration across different domains.

 ## Architecture Diagram